 You’ll find some very stylish boutique hotels in the area, from affordable to midrange to high end.
 There are also a plethora of adorable eateries and cool bars to choose from.
 Hitting up the Chelsea Market is highly recommended, for tasty treats and souvenir shopping.
 You’ll see the Flatiron Building, the Brooklyn Bridge, and still, be within walking distance to the Empire State Building.

-Stay at the Cambria Hotel for comfortable rooms in an excellent location
+Stay at the Motto by Hilton New York City Chelsea for comfortable rooms in an excellent location.

 Lots of parks and playgrounds